-Congee (or jook, depending on the language) is a rice porridge that I’ve wanted to make for quite some time.
+Congee is a savory rice porridge that I’ve wanted to make for quite some time.
 It’s a warm, comforting porridge made with rice, chicken, ginger, and sometimes other fun ingredients.
-Congee usually needs to simmer for quite some time, so the Instant Pot is a great way to make congee fast, but I’ve included stove top directions for everyone else (it’s ridiculously simple either way).
+Congee usually needs to simmer for quite some time, so the Instant Pot is a great way to make congee fast, but I’ve included stovetop directions for everyone else (it’s ridiculously simple either way).
 So, even though I’ve titled this “Instant Pot Congee”, don’t pass up this gem of a recipe just because you don’t own a trendy IP.
 It’s just toooooo good not to try.